 - Tsering Shakya, The dragon in the land of snows: a history of modern Tibet since 1947.

 Chapter 12 makes a useful introduction to the Cultural Revolution.
 Note also this site.
-And a vivid personal account of the period is the eight-part series by Tsering Woeser to be found here, based on collections of her father’s photos.
+And vivid personal accounts of the period are found in the writings of Tsering Woeser, based on her father’s photos.

 Also most authoritative on modern Tibetan society are the voluminous writings of Robbie Barnett, going back to the early days of the ground-breaking Tibet Information Network.
 He introduces the field in this 2014 interview.